SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 - https://dev.mysql.com/downloads/workbench/

 ## Overview
-[//]: # (TODO)
-Now we’re foraying into the land of databases.

-SQL Databases, a.k.a.
-Relational DataBase Management System (RDBMS), a.k.a. the OG database.
+SQL Databases are Relational DataBase Management System (RDBMS), a.k.a. the OG database.<br>
 SQL DBs will always be used no matter where you go, even with the rise of popularity in NoSQL databases.
-The foundation of SQL is so well established, many query engines are heavily incentivized to support SQL to query data.
+The foundation of SQL is so well established, many query engines are heavily incentivized to support SQL (Structured Query Language) to query data.

-The amount of SQL queries I run on a daily basis is very, very high.
-At Snapchat, I would run SQL queries via:
-- MySQLWorkbench on top of our Google Cloud SQL tables
+Python, Spark, and SQL skew towards _"Data Engineers"_, but as a "Backend Software Engineer" I still use SQL daily.
+My responsibilities range from building real-time eventing services to, lately, more offline big data processing using SparkSQL to aggregate data to Apache Iceberg + exporting impressions to different 3P Measurement vendors.

+Takeaway: I use SQL (_A LOT_) on a daily basis, and it's safe to say SQL isn't going anywhere.

+**Netflix**:
-- Google BigQuery on top of our Google Bigtables (NoSQL)
+- SparkSQL for most of our data pipelines

-At Netflix, I run SQL queries via:
-- SparkSQL on top of our Apache Iceberg tables
+- SQL to query our Apache Iceberg tables (usually when investigating issues with data)

+**Snapchat:**
+- **Google Cloud SQL** tables for monthly financial data to send to **Payments Team**
-- CQL (looks pretty much like SQL) on top of our Apache Cassandra tables
+- **Google BigQuery** on top of our **Google Bigtables** (NoSQL)

+> [!WARNING]
+>
+> I'm assuming you know the basics of SQL and there are tons of resources online that I won't regurgitate for this course.

 <br>